 Want a super quick and easy way to lengthen and thicken your natural locks or add color highlights?
 Order AiryHair tape-in hair extensions online in 10 to 30-inch lengths.

 Check out our Texture Guide for help picking between straight and multiple wavy and curly options for your tape hair.
 Then select from assorted standard to wild shades.
 Do-it-yourselfers love the simple application process for these 100-percent human hair additions.
-Now, let’s learn on how to actually put your shiny extensions!
+Now, let’s learn how to put your shiny extensions!

 1 Attaching Tape-in Hair Extensions